sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - For the first Conv: `28 * 28 * 16 * 1 * 1 * 192 = 2.5 Mil`
     - For the second Conv: `28 * 28 * 32 * 5 * 5 * 16 = 10 Mil`
     - So the total number are 12.5 Mil approx. which is so good compared to 120 Mil
 - A 1 x 1 Conv here is called Bottleneck `BN`.
+Why?
+It takes a huge volume as input, shrinks it to an intermediate volume, and then performs further computations.
 - It turns out that the 1 x 1 Conv won't hurt the performance.
 - **Inception module**, dimensions reduction version:
   - ![](Images/14.png)